MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/7 Heart of Ash.md

 - Massive Clamps 7SP roll and succeed or be pinned.
 - Pile Bunker, can only be used on turn USD did not move, 10SP or 20SP to pinned target.
 - Laser array 7SP multi-attack (2) medium range

+Can get any of its items or 12 T5 scrap.